IRA and Retirement Plan Penalties in header of articles

 Rolling Over Your Employer-Sponsored Retirement-Plan Account

 You might roll over your company retirement-plan assets into an IRA.
-If you do, you might be able to take distributions and avoid the 10% early withdrawal penalty.
+If you do, you might be able to take distributions and avoid the 10% penalty.
 However, the reverse can also be true.

 When you'll need the funds